-Before joining EntryPoint, Angerholzer served as executive vice president of the Institute of International Education (IIE), a New York-based non-profit global education organization with 18 offices and more than 650 employees worldwide.
-Since its founding in 1919, IIE has sought to advance scholarship, strengthen economies, and promote greater cultural understanding.
-IIE partners with governments, multinational corporations, universities, and foundations to design and manage more than 250 educational and leadership programs, including the U.S. Department of State's Fulbright Program and the U.S. Department of Defense's Language Flagship.
+Prior to joining the Bush Foundation, Angerholzer served as executive vice president of the Institute of International Education, a global non-profit organization that partners with governments, multinational corporations, universities, and foundations to design and manage educational and leadership programs, including the U.S. Department of State's Fulbright Program and the U.S. Department of Defense's Language Flagship.

-Angerholzer previously served as president & CEO of the Center for the Study of the Presidency & Congress (CSPC) in Washington, DC.
-A non-partisan policy organization established in 1965, CSPC applies lessons of leadership and history to current domestic and international challenges and promotes cooperation among the White House, Congress, and the private sector.
-Angerholzer was also managing director of the Richard Lounsbery Foundation, a New York philanthropic institution that awards grants to support scientific and medical research, as well as science and technology policy, education, international relations, and security programs.
-Earlier, he was special assistant to the vice chairman of the Center for Strategic & International Studies (CSIS) in Washington, DC, advisor to the CSIS Abshire-Inamori Leadership Academy (AILA), advisor to Trinity Wall Street, and a U.S. Senate Doorkeeper.
+Angerholzer previously served as president & CEO of the Center for the Study of the Presidency & Congress, a non-partisan policy organization that applies lessons of leadership and history to current domestic and international challenges and promotes cooperation among the White House, Congress, and the private sector.
+He was also managing director of the Richard Lounsbery Foundation, a philanthropic institution that awards grants to support scientific and medical research, as well as science and technology policy, education, international relations, and security programs.